DavidMandiel/FlashChords/README.md

-# FlashChord - Guitar Chord Drilling App
+# FlashChord - Guitar Chord Drilling Web App

-A React Native (Expo) app that helps guitarists practice chord recognition with a built-in metronome.
+A React web application that helps guitarists practice chord recognition with a built-in metronome.
 The app displays random chords at specified intervals while providing audible and visual feedback.

 ## Features